stonne-simulator/omega/README.md

 We are organizing a tutorial at ASPLOS 2022 Tutorial for STONNE and OMEGA ([STONNE+OMEGA Tutorial])(https://stonne-simulator.github.io/ASPLOSTUT.html)

-# Codebase - Master Branch

-For the most stable codebase, please refer to the docker image used in the tutorial.
+# Docker Image

 ```
 docker run -it franciscomunoz/stonne_omega_img /bin/bash
 ```

+# Codebase - Master Branch

+For the most stable codebase, please refer to the docker image used in the tutorial.

 Most stable version of this codebase will always be "master"